Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 of the project**.
 All new files and directories are also fully accessible for other group members (including read, write and execution permissions).
-If you want to have a private area in scratch and projects, you can create your own personal folder there and restrict access from your group members with the chmod command.

-Setting read-only permissions for your group members for the directory my_directory:
+If you want to have a private area in scratch and projects, you can create your own personal folder in there and restrict access from your group members with the `chmod` command.
+For example, setting read-only permissions for your group members for the directory my_directory:

     mkdir my_directory
     chmod -R g-w my_directory